 - 1. Check for the carotid pulse on the side of the neck (Figure 4a).
 Keep in mind not to waste time trying to feel for a pulse; feel for no more than 10 seconds.
 If you are not sure you feel a pulse, begin CPR with a cycle of 30 chest compressions and two breaths. - 2.
 Use the heel of one hand on the lower half of the sternum in the middle of the chest (Figure 4b). - 3.
 Put your other hand on top of the first hand (Figure 4b). - 4.
 Straighten your arms and press straight down (Figure 4c).
 Compressions should be 2 to 2.4" (5 to 6 cm) into the person's chest and at a rate of 100 to 120 compressions per minute. - 5.
 Be sure that between each compression you completely stop pressing on the chest and allow the chest wall to return to its natural position.
 Leaning or resting on the chest between compressions can keep the heart from refilling in between each compression and make CPR less effective. - 6.
 After 30 compressions, stop compressions and open the airway by tilting the head and lifting the chin (Figure 4d & 4e). - a.
 Put your hand on the person's forehead and tilt the head back. - b.
-Lift the person's jaw by placing your index and middle fingers on the lower jaw; lift up. - c.
-Do not perform the head-tilt/chin-lift maneuver if you suspect the person may have a neck injury.
-In that case, the jaw-thrust is used. - d.
-For the jaw-thrust maneuver, grasp the angles of the lower jaw and lift it with both hands, one on each side, moving the jaw forward.
-If their lips are closed, open the lower lip using your thumb (Figure 4f). - 7.
+Lift the person's jaw by placing your index and middle fingers on the lower jaw; lift up. - 7.
 Give a breath while watching the chest rise.
 Repeat while giving a second breath.
 Breaths should be delivered over one second. - 8.
 Resume chest compressions.
 Switch quickly between compressions and rescue breaths to minimize interruptions in chest compressions.